0xmdrakib/BaseMultiSender/README.md

 • Payroll for DAOs
 • Quest rewards / campaign payouts

-4/ 📄 CSV power flow
+📄 CSV power flow:
-Upload CSV → auto-parse → review totals → send.
+• Upload CSV → auto-parse → review totals → send.
-Includes copy buttons, explorer links, and clear receipts for each successful transaction.
+• Includes copy buttons, explorer links, and clear receipts for each successful transaction.

-5/ 🔐 ERC20 UX (safer approvals)
+🔐 ERC20 UX (safer approvals):
-Approve EXACT batch total (not unlimited), then sign + send.
+• Approve EXACT batch total (not unlimited), then sign + send.
-This avoids “infinite approval” risk and keeps permissions minimal.
+• This avoids “infinite approval” risk and keeps permissions minimal.

-6/ 🧩 Large lists handled professionally
+🧩 Large lists handled professionally:
-If recipients > 500, it auto-splits into multiple txs:
+• If recipients > 500, it auto-splits into multiple txs.
 Example: 1400 → 500 / 500 / 400
-So transactions stay reliable instead of failing from big payloads.
+• So transactions stay reliable instead of failing from big payloads.

-7/ 📊 Transparency (no confusion)
-During multi-part sends, users see:
+📊 Transparency (no confusion) During multi-part sends, users see:
 • Total parts (e.g., 3 txs)
 • Current part progress (1/3, 2/3…)
 • A receipt per part, each with its own tx hash

-8/ 📱 Mobile-friendly UI
+• Also the contract is verified you can check what's inside in contract

+📱Mobile-friendly UI:
-Works cleanly on both phone + desktop, with a smooth wallet UX using RainbowKit custom connect button.
+• Works cleanly on both phone + desktop.

-9/ ❤️ Bonus
-Built-in Tip button (Base ETH) for supporting the developer.
-Simple presets + custom amount.
+• In mini app i added easy wallet connect feature and a clean UI.

+⛽️You need to pay Only gas fee:
+• Most of others bulk sender taking a huge protocol fee from user.
+• And i built this with 0 protocol fee.